-ADVANCED PLACEMENT EUROPEAN HISTORY Course #2440 Full year Credit: 1.0 Advanced Placement European History traces the political, social, economic, intellectual, and cultural development of European Civilization from the Renaissance to the present.
+Advanced Placement European History traces the political, social, economic, intellectual, and cultural development of European Civilization from the Renaissance to the present.
 A wide variety of teaching methods are used including discussion, debate, role-play, simulations and trials.
 Students will learn to use and evaluate primary sources, write critical essays, and analyze historical interpretations.
 This course prepares the student for the Advanced Placement European History examination.
 NCAA approved course.
 Prerequisite: Departmental approval.
 Open to grades 10, 11, and 12.
 Note: Students may not enroll in both Advanced Placement European History and Western Civilization.
 Upon successful completion of this course, students have the option to take the Advanced Placement (AP) examination in early May.
-The 2019-2020 exam fee was \$94 per exam.
-There may be additional district fees associated with the administration of AP exams, which is allowed by College Board policy.
-This course is for at the state when the state of the sta U.S. HISTORY Course #1860 Full year Credit: 1.0 This course is for students who are reading and writing below grade level.
+District 86 charges \$100 per AP Exam.
+There may be additional fees for late registration.
+This course is for students who are reading and writing below grade level.
 Curriculum in this course is a modification of the grade level standards but provides a survey of Native American cultures through European colonization, founding of the new Republic and Constitution, includes the Civil War, and concludes with modern times.
 Units survey chronologically and topically the major events, personalities and issues which have played a part in the evolution of the American democratic republic.
 Differentiated instruction in reading and writing is a component of the course.
-U.S. HISTORY Course #2310 Full year Credit: 1.0 Prerequisite: Department Chair approval.
+Prerequisite: Department Chair approval.
 Open to grade 11.
 U.S. History is a survey which covers Native American cultures through European colonization, founding of the new Republic and Constitution, includes the Civil War, and concludes with modern times.
 Units survey chronologically and topically the major events, personalities and issues which have played a part in the evolution of the American democratic republic.
 NCAA approved course.
 Prerequisite: None.
 Credit in this course fulfills U.S. History requirement.
 Open to grade 11.
 Note: Students may not enroll in both U.S. History and Advanced Placement U.S. History.
-U.S. HISTORY ELL Course #2310T Full year Credit: 1.0 U.S. History is a survey which covers Native American cultures through European colonization, founding of the new Republic and Constitution, includes the Civil War, and concludes with modern times.
+U.S. History is a survey which covers Native American cultures through European colonization, founding of the new Republic and Constitution, includes the Civil War, and concludes with modern times.
 Units survey chronologically and topically the major events, personalities and issues which have played a part in the evolution of the American democratic republic.
 NCAA approved course.
 This course is designed to meet the needs of English Language Learners.
 Prerequisite: None.
 Credit in this course fulfills U.S. History requirement.
 Open to grades 11-12.
 ELL Coordinator approval required.
-ADVANCED PLACEMENT U.S. HISTORY Course #2320 Full year Credit: 1.0 Advanced Placement United States History is a survey course that is meant to replicate the academic rigor of a two semester college experience in a year.
+Advanced Placement United States History is a survey course that is meant to replicate the academic rigor of a two semester college experience in a year.
 This class requires students to engage in extensive reading of primary sources and historical essays.
 Focus will be placed on the development of college level reading and writing skills.
 Key events and major themes such as American diversity, economic transformations, and politics and citizenship will be examined in studying the nation's past.
 This course prepares the student for the Advanced Placement United States History examination.
 NCAA approved course.
 Prerequisite: Departmental approval.
 Credit in this course fulfills the U.S. History requirement.
 Open to grade 11.
 Note: Students may not enroll in both Advanced Placement U.S. History and U.S. History.
 Upon successful completion of this course, students have the option to take the Advanced Placement (AP) examination in early May.
-The 2019-2020 exam fee was \$94 per exam.
-There may be additional district fees associated with the administration of AP exams, which is allowed by College Board policy.
+District 86 charges \$100 per AP Exam.
+There may be additional fees for late registration.